The Oblates of St. Francis de Sales

 Recent News & Coverage

-With sadness, but with faith in the Resurrection, we announce that our brother, Rev. Richard R. (Dick) De Lillio, OSFS, passed away at the age of 86 on Saturday, May 3, 2025.
-He was a professed member of the Oblates of St. Francis de Sales for 67 years and a priest for 58 years.
-A teacher, professor, pastor, president, formation director, and religious superior…
+With sadness but faith in the resurrection, we announce that our brother, Fr.
+Stanley Dombrowski, OSFS, passed away last night.
+He was a professed member of the Oblates for 43 years and an ordained priest for 42 years…

 DeSales Weekly Reflections